rayhanhossen/timezone-laravel-app/README.md

 # Time Zone

-*It's a simple e-commerce web app.
+*It's a e-commerce web app.
 I build this app using the PHP Laravel Framework.
 For front-end design, I used the colorlib timezone template.
 In the dashboard panel, you can add product categories, add product and product images.
 You can also see customer details and payments.
 Customers can buy products using this website. when a customer adds a product in cart and clicks on proceed to checkout.
 Then need to fill up the information Name, address, phone number, and payment type and click on proceed to order.
 Then the order is complete.*

 ### Home Page